Custom bike riding gear manufacturing — jerseys, shorts, and cycling kit

 Mountain Bike vs Road Cycling: Different Products

-One thing worth flagging — mountain bike (MTB) apparel and road cycling apparel have meaningfully different design priorities.
+one thing worth flagging — mountain bike (MTB) apparel and road cycling apparel have meaningfully different design priorities.

 Road cycling gear optimizes for aerodynamics, lightweight, and packability.
 It's tight-fitting, technical, and often uses the most advanced fabrics.